-A HARSH REALITY FOR BAR GIRLS
+A HARSH REALITY FOR WORKING GIRLS

 It was almost a fairytale ending for 26-year-old Nok.
 An Issan farmgirl turned bar girl in love with a boyfriend who was about to sweep her off to a better,more secure life in England.

 Queuing up for handouts of rice and eggs this week, Nok who came to Koh Samui from Khon Kaen two years ago, came so close to fulfilling the dream so many young women from Thailand’s rural northeast can only imagine.

 Nok, like many young women had become a single mother after her Thai boyfriend had left her for another woman.

 Before she came to Samui she was working long shifts in a clothes factory until it closed down.

 Disillusioned by the experience with her Thai boyfriend and in the need of a job fast that would cover her hire purchase payments on her motorbike and sustain her 3 year old daughter she could leave in the care of her mother, Nok came to Samui to work as a hostess in a bar with the hope of meeting a foreign man to settle down and raise a family.